Inkdpixels/react-ux-forms/README.md

 We introduced this component to keep the recursive lookup for `<Form.Item/>`'s as small as possible.

 ##### `props.Component`
-The component that gets rendered, add any additional prop to the `<Form.Item/>` gets propagated to the specified component.
+The component that gets rendered, any additional props to the `<Form.Item/>` will get propagated to the specified component.